Data exports

 Actuals data export

-Use the following commands to manage actuals data exports:
+The following examples outline how to manage actuals data exports.

 Create actuals data export

-To create actuals data export, use ActualsDataExport.create, defining the time window to include in the export using the start and end parameters, as shown in the following example:
+To create an actuals data export, use ActualsDataExport.create, defining the time window to include in the export using the start and end parameters:

 from datetime import datetime, timedelta